Our Tree in 1963

 A Mod Celebration

-I snuck in my 37th 6-Year-Old-Celebration, while enjoying Heidi and Jamie's coed shower.
-I love a theme and Heidi's maid of honor, Christiana pulled off a Mod Sixties party with everything from a Vespa in the yard to fondue pots on the porch!
+I snuck in my 37th 6-Year-Old-Celebration, while enjoying Heidi and Jamie's coed bridal shower.
+I love a theme and Heidi's maid of honor, Christiana pulled off a good one.
+It was a Mod Sixties Party, with everything from a Vespa in the yard, to fondue pots on the porch!
 Love it!